 At Truman State University, Environmental Studies is available to students in a variety of ways.
 The Environmental Studies Interdisciplinary major is the most common of the interdisciplinary majors.
 An official Environmental Studies Minor is open to all students as well.
-Each semester, various departments offer environmentally focused courses as special topics that can be included as a part of a traditional or interdisciplinary major, or Environmental Studies Minor.
+Each semester, various departments offer environmentally focused courses that can be included as a part of a traditional or interdisciplinary major, or Environmental Studies Minor.
 Internships and scholarship jobs are also great ways for students to engage in environmental studies during their time at Truman.

 For-Credit Internship and Learning Experiences: Check out our Internships page to learn more about opportunities to receive credit hours for your hands-on internship experiences.
 Internships can be proposed to your department chair to receive credit hours as well.
 Lastly, the Grassroots Environmentalism (ENVS 380) and Sustainability Practicum (ENVS 470) courses are service-learning and hands-on.
 Students from any major may take these courses.